 - Course meets once per week for 3 hours in seminar format. - Students work in teams of up to 4 people on an economic development and entrepreneurship projects. - Early in the semester there is more reading and group discussion to provide foundation for addressing both policy and business issues.
-Later in the semester there is less reading and more involvement in tasks related to team group projects.
+Later in the semester there is less reading and more involvement in tasks related to group research projects and business simulations.